Barghout22/My-Shopping-Cart-/README.md

 I also perform component testing using react test library.
 There is a homepage , shopping page and check out page.
 The shop items are created using functional components.
+This project saw my first use of typescript as well.